uclara/heimbot/README.md

     1. Reassign HomeBridge's username and clear persistent data.
 This requires to recreate your HomeKit configuration.

     1. Delete HomeKit from _all_ your iOS devices and then follow the step above.
-If you use an Apple~TV unplug it first and only plug it in _after_ you set up HomeKit successfully again.
+If you use an Apple&nbsp;TV unplug it first and only plug it in _after_ you set up HomeKit successfully again.